justin2004/weblog/sparql-gotcha/README.md

 ```

-That query will not find these two triples:
+That query will not find these two back to back triples:
 ```
 + - - - - - -+     + - - - - - - - -+     + - - - - - - +     + - - - - - - - -+     + - - - - - - - - +
 ' Paul Simon ' --> ' some predicate ' --> ' some object ' --> ' some predicate ' --> ' President Obama '